 The Chair shall serve for a period of 2 (two) years, after which he / she must present their resignation in writing.
 If duly proposed and seconded, he / she may be re-elected by the Full Committee.

-The Chair may stand for a maximum of 4 (four) years
+The Chair may serve a maximum of 6 (six) years in total, comprising up to 3 (three) consecutive terms of 2 (two) years.

 6.3 THE VICE-CHAIR